sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

   - **student_time_in_range** : Adds up the total time the student has spent during a given date range
       - *Inputs:* Student NetID, Start Date, End Date (Dates in SQL are in format 'YYYY-MM-DD')
       - *Outputs:* The total time in minutes for that range

+    - **student_timeslot_by_date** : Retrieves all timeslots for a student on a given date
+      - *Inputs:* Student NetID, Timeslot Date
+      - *Outputs:* For all timeslots: Student NetID, Student Name, Timeslot Date, Timeslot Description, Timeslot Duration

+  - **student_timeslot_by_week** : Retrieves all timeslots for a student in a 7 day window (given start date)
+      - *Inputs:* Student NetID, Start Date
+      - *Outputs:* For all timeslots: Student NetID, Student Name, Timeslot Date, Timeslot Description, Timeslot Duration

+  - **student_timeslot_by_month** : Retrieves all timeslots for a student in a 30 day window (given start date)
+      - *Inputs:* Student NetID, Start Date
+      - *Outputs:* For all timeslots: Student NetID, Student Name, Timeslot Date, Timeslot Description, Timeslot Duration

 ## Professor